vinodhn/AP-Calculus-BC-Graphing-Calculator/README.md

 Graphing calculator project created for AP Calculus BC.
 This is made in Javascript and uses math.js

 # What we need to accomplish
--Graph any polynomial and highlight removable discontinuities DONE (for the most part)
+-Graph any polynomial and highlight removable discontinuities DONE

 -Graph logarithmic, trignometric, and exponential functions DONE